mvaganov/CmdLineAsteroids/notes.md

 ### scene
 Montage of the LowFiRockBlaster game.
-	show command-line window with 2D graphics rendered using colored character glyphs. a player's ship shaped like a V flys around with simple 2D physics, shooting and destroying circle asteroids, and collecting circle ammo pickups. game view pans smoothly following the player, also zooming in and out, showing how floating-point vector graphics are rendered using command line glyphs.
+	show command-line window with 2D graphics rendered using colored character glyphs. a player's ship shaped like a V flies around with simple 2D physics, shooting and destroying circle asteroids, and collecting circle ammo pickups. game view pans smoothly following the player, also zooming in and out, showing how floating-point vector graphics are rendered using command line glyphs.

 ### voice